MicrosoftDocs/well-architected/well-architected/resiliency/reliability-patterns.md

 | [Queue-Based Load Leveling](/azure/architecture/patterns/queue-based-load-leveling) | Use a queue that acts as a buffer between a task and a service that it invokes to smooth intermittent heavy loads. |
 | [Throttling](/azure/architecture/patterns/throttling) | Control the consumption of resources by an instance of an application, an individual tenant, or an entire service. |

-To mitigate against availability risks from malicious Distributed Denial of Service (DDoS) attacks, implement the native [Azure DDoS protection](/azure/virtual-network/ddos-protection-overview) service or a third party capability.
+To mitigate against availability risks from malicious distributed denial of service (DDoS) attacks, implement the native [Azure DDoS protection](/azure/virtual-network/ddos-protection-overview) service or a third-party capability.

 ## High availability